-Everyone wants to have a bright and radiating skin.
-But blemishes and skin abnormalities are common and can occur due to lifestyle, diet or hormonal imbalances.
+Everyone wants to have bright and radiating skin.
+But blemishes and skin abnormalities are common and can occur due to lifestyle, diet, or hormonal imbalances.
 Moles and warts are typical skin issues.
 But how do you tell them apart?
 Here we differentiate between mole and warts?

 Mole is different from warts.
 Hardly ever causing pain, they appear in many different colours and can be bumpy or flat.
-Most often of red, brown or black colour, they occur as a result of skin pigmentation called melanocytes.
-They can be caused due to direct exposure to sunlight or due to genetic factors as well.
-They can appear in any part of the body and form slowly, taking a long time to grow.
+Most often of red, brown, or black colour, they occur as a result of skin pigmentation called melanocytes.
+Mole can be caused due to direct exposure to sunlight or due to genetic factors as well.
+Mole can appear in any part of the body and form slowly, taking a long time to grow.

 Warts are different from the mole, these are small bumps or rough growth on the skin that appear in hands, legs, fingers, soles of the feet, face or in the genital area manifest as warts.
 They are white or pale.
-They occur as a result of harmful virus infection of Human Papilloma Virus (HPV) and hence, can be contagious.
+Warts occur as a result of harmful virus infection of Human Papilloma Virus (HPV) and hence, can be contagious.
 As opposed to moles, warts need to be removed quickly since a virus causes them.

 The good news is that both warts and moles do not pose a grave risk to your health, but they are annoying and can turn dangerous in the long run.
 Especially with warts, you can give it to someone or acquire from someone, since it is a type of virus infection.
 So, seek medical assistance if you want them to be removed from your skin.